Rs. 40,000 - Rs. 55 lakh

 A solar water heater works by capturing sunlight through solar collectors placed on rooftops.
 These collectors absorb solar radiation and convert it into heat.
 Water flows through pipes inside the collectors and gets heated.
 This hot water then rises naturally and moves into an insulated storage tank.
 Cooler water flows back into the collector, creating a continuous cycle.
 This process continues as long as sunlight is available, ensuring a regular supply of warm water without using electricity or fuel during daylight hours.

-- Active systems use electric pumps to circulate water
+- Active systems: Use electric pumps to circulate water for faster heating.

-- Passive systems depend on natural water movement
+- Passive systems: Depend on natural water movement, requiring less maintenance.

-- Direct systems heat the usable water inside the collector
+- Direct systems: Heat the usable water directly inside the collector.

-- Indirect systems use a separate heat transfer fluid
+- Indirect systems: Use a separate heat transfer fluid, suitable for areas prone to freezing.

-Choosing the right type ensures better performance, longer life, and reliable hot water based on your local climate and daily usage.
+Choosing the right type ensures better efficiency, longer system life, and a steady supply of hot water based on your climate and daily usage needs.

 Uses of solar water heater